Ladniy/TK44/README.md

 This project is licensed under a [CERN-OHL-P v2.0](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2).

-Feel free to use, share, modify or even sell Jiran BLE Lite!
+Feel free to use, share, modify or even sell TK44!